 How many brands do you think today have a prominent placement on YouTube?

 If you search for “payment gateway” on YouTube (which boasts a search volume of close to 5K per month on Google), you wouldn’t find a single payment gateway provider’s video anywhere in the top 10 results.
 I’m not considering the influencer videos.

 Try doing the same search on Google and you’ll find all the biggies — Razorpay, Ccavenue, PayPal, etc. all having their presence on the first page.
 And you can repeat this experiment with most of the popular product category key phrases & you wouldn’t find any of the leading players in the said industry featuring in the top results.

-What this means is that brands which do not need convincing on the potential of video marketing, such as yours, have their work cut out due to the mere shortage of takers.
+What this means is that brands which do not need convincing on the potential of video marketing and also YouTube retargeting, such as yours, have their work cut out due to the mere shortage of takers.
 And if that wasn’t enough, 40% of marketers have ranked video as the content with the best ROI compared to photos (27%), blog posts (12%), text (10%) and infographics (9%).

 A plethora of media outlets also recently reported that YouTube has now become the second most searched platform, after Google.
 This means that just as it’s important for you to have a presence on Google, it’s equally important for you to be present on YouTube too, if you want to leverage the enormous amount of people visiting the platform.

 Video marketing is an important part of digital solutions.
 It provides answers to questions, gives out information and creates a viewer- creator relationship.
 Due to the rise in social media, interactive video forms such as 360, AR, VR, OTT/ video streaming platforms and High-Speed Internet, video formats have become an effective way of marketing.
 The last decade showed that 80% of people preferred to consume content in video formats rather than text.
 Also, marketers now believe in shorter and vertical video formats (10-15 seconds).